matrix-org/mjolnir/docs/setup.md

 # Setting up Mjolnir

-It is recommended to use [Pantalaimon](https://github.com/matrix-org/pantalaimon) so your management room can be encrypted.
-This also applies if you are looking to moderate an encrypted room.
+It is recommended that your management room be encrypted.
+To ensure that your bot can communicate with encrypted rooms, ensure that you have encryption enabled in the config.

 If you aren't using encrypted rooms anywhere, get an access token by opening Element in a seperate browser profile or incognito tab, and log in as the bot.
 Then, go to "All Settings", "Help & About", and